seedstack/website/content/docs/business/qualified-injection.md

 ---

 The SEED Business framework supports the use of qualifiers defined by the JSR 330.
 This feature provides the ability to create multiple implementations for the same interface.
-This is useful when you have multiple algorithms or infrastructures for an interface.
+This is useful when you have multiple algorithms or implementation technologies for an interface.

 # Inject qualified services